CloudSentrySystems/Documentation/Team_Documents/Project_Guidelines.md

 General slide deck guidelines:

-* The presentation slides must use the aesthetic formatting of the template slide deck.
+- The presentation slides must use the aesthetic formatting of the [template slide deck](https://docs.google.com/presentation/d/16LOH5KiIVGq3oJReWa2kVO_VgQZlYG9K4vNXJuJNJdE).

-* Remember to create your own copy of the template and do not edit the template itself.
+  - Remember to create your own copy of the template and do not edit the template itself.

-* Ensure your timing is no more than 25 minutes long, including some time at the end for questions.
+- Ensure your timing is no more than 25 minutes long, including some time at the end for questions.

-* Present from the final product, deployed site, or official documentation that you produce.
+- Present from the final product, deployed site, or official documentation that you produce.

-* Each member should introduce themselves with their personal pitch.
+- Each member should introduce themselves with their personal pitch.

-* The "About Us" page provides a great backdrop for this portion of the presentation.
+  - The "About Us" page provides a great backdrop for this portion of the presentation.

 Each member of the team must have a speaking part.
 It is okay to use presenter notes/outlines but remember to avoid reading notes verbatim and to present naturally as if speaking to a colleague.

+### Demo Day Presentation Requirements

+Components of the presentation must include:

+- A. Team members individually introduce themselves using their own professional pitch.
+(3 min, explain why they are making the career change).
+- B. Topical overview (2 min).
+  - B1.
+As the "Problem Domain", describe the project scenario you were assigned and the overall client requirements.
+    - B1a.
+Compliance requirements.
+    - B1b.
+Security systems requirements.
+- C. Technical demonstrations of solutions (12 min).
+  - C1.
+Introduce the network topology of your environment.
+  - C2.
+Demonstrate your solution(s) to the problem domain here.
+- D. Final thoughts on how the project went (3 min).
+  - D1.
+Each team member should share some final thoughts on the project.
+Some topics you could discuss here include:
+    - D1a.
+The team's approach to planning and communication throughout the project.
+    - D1b.
+A technical obstacle or two and how those obstacles were overcome.
+    - D1c.
+A portion of the outcome you are particularly proud of achieving.
+- E. Q&A (5 min).

 The appropriate dress code is business casual - not too formal and not too casual.

 Be cognizant of the environment you're presenting from.
-A clean backdrop, good lighting, and quality mic and webcam go a long way.
+A clean backdrop, good lighting, and quality mic and webcam go a long ways.

 In addition to the scheduled practice session, the team is encouraged to continue to practice on their own.
 Keep track of the time and adjust accordingly.
 Practice transitioning speaking segments.

 Speak clearly and do not use slang or profanity.
 Take it seriously and be professional.

-Tip: Slides should be composed of talking points, not lines to be read verbatim!
+> Tip: Slides should be composed of talking points, not lines to be read verbatim!
 Avoid the "teleprompter" effect and aim for a natural, extemporaneous presentation on demo day.

 ## Grading